FinnMacCumail/rag-from-scratch/codecamp/multi-query.md

 ![alt text](multi-query.png)
 ## Multi Query

 This code demonstrates a pipeline for retrieving and processing documents to answer user questions effectively using LangChain and related tools.
 The pipeline uses multi-query generation to enhance document retrieval from a vector database and a retrieval-augmented generation (RAG) approach for answering questions.
+The question is rephrased and the appropriate document chunks are joined by a distinct Union that is fed into the ollama llm.

 ## Code Description